Raffy23/keyboard-stats/README.md

 * The [Qwerty](https://commons.wikimedia.org/wiki/File:Qwerty.svg) and [Qwertz](https://commons.wikimedia.org/wiki/File:Qwertz_de.svg)
 keyboard layouts are modified versions from Wikimedia

+## Issues
+* Only todays statistics are shown
+* Statistics are in plain text and not encrypted on disk

 ## Dependencies
 * **JNA** 4.5.1
 * **Batik** 1.10